MyFunRun Color Runs

 You can purchase colored powder (corn starch) in bulk packaging (one color per 25lb. box).
 The recommended amount per participant is .6 lbs per participant.
 Location and quantity determines the final price delivered to the event.

-We highly recommend Hippie Powder as your powder supplier.
+We highly recommend Color Blaze as your powder supplier.

 What about clean up?